What is a Lawyer, Anyway?

 What’s the Difference Between a Lawyer and an Attorney?

 When searching for help with your legal problem, you will likely notice that there are multiple terms to refer to lawyers.
-In the U.S., there is little to no distinction between the terms “attorney” (or “attorney-at-law”) and “lawyer.”
-Many use the terms interchangeably, including the ABA, which notes that a lawyer may also be called an attorney, counsel or counselor.
+In the United States, there is little to no distinction between the terms “attorney” (or “attorney-at-law”) and “lawyer.”
+Many use the terms interchangeably, including the ABA.
+A lawyer may also be called legal counsel or counselor.

 Another distinction you may see when searching for a lawyer is the suffix attached to a name: “J.D.” or “Esq.”
 J.D. stands for juris doctorate and indicates that a person has obtained a law degree.
 “Esq.” stands for “Esquire” and indicates that a person is licensed by their state bar association to practice law.